Johns-Costa/threadandrope/README.md

 - As a first time visitor, I want to understand of the website, so i can know about the products produced and see their potential.
 - As a first time visitor, I want to be able to easily navigate through the website, so I can find the information I am looking for.
-- As a first time visitor, I want to see the information about the each individual product and its price.
+- As a first time visitor, I want to see the information about the each individual product and its price, so I can get atracted to the producs and decide quickly what to buy.
-- As a user, I want the products to be clearly visible in the products section.
+- As a user, I want the products to be clearly visible in the products section, so I can know my options and what is new.
-- As a user, I want to be able to be directed to a purchase form in order to make ease to order products.
+- As a user, I want to be able to be directed to a purchase form in order when pressing the product, so I don't loose time going through the website.
-- As a mobile device and tablet user, I want the website to be responsive, so I can use my phone or tablet make purchases.
+- As a mobile device and tablet user, I want the website to be responsive, so I can use my phone or tablet to make purchases.

 ---